TeamSeven7/Team7/README.md

 LaserOps is packed with exciting levels, difficult obstacles to surpass and loads of fun!

+# Loading the game:;-
+   1. All the game related files are in the CLIENT folder inside the TEAM7 Folder.
+   2. You have to open the "Multiplayer.js" file via VS Code or a terminal window and run the node commands.
+   3. If the game is not loading properly,
 # How to Play:-

   1. The maximum number of players in the game are 2.

-  2. knockout the eniemes before the other player to win the game !!
+  2. Knockout the eniemes before the other player to win the game - Simple!

-  #LEVEL 1
+  #LEVEL 1 & 2

  1. Use W/A/S/D/ space to shoot _ UP,DOWN,LEFT,RIGHT Enter to shoot keys to navigate your planet.